Azure/ResourceModules/docs/wiki/The CI environment - Pipeline usage.md

 ## Add a new module pipeline

-To add a new module pipeline we recommend to create a copy of a currently existing module pipeline and adjust all module-specific properties, e.g., triggers and module paths.
+To add a new module pipeline, we recommend to create a copy of a currently existing module pipeline and adjust all module-specific properties, e.g., triggers and module paths.
 The registration of the pipeline depends on the [DevOps platform](#devops-tool-specific-guidance) you're using.

 # Operate the dependencies pipeline

-The dependencies pipeline must be triggered manually and deploys a set of resources we reference as part of our module tests (e.g., Virtual Networks, Log Analytics Workspace, Key Vaults).
+The dependencies pipeline must be triggered manually.
+This deploys a set of resources we reference as part of our module tests (e.g., Virtual Networks, Log Analytics Workspace, Key Vaults).

 To run the dependencies pipeline you can perform the following steps: